Ever notice how some blogs seem to arrive out of nowhere?

 “Wait, do you mean randomly emailing bloggers to let them know I exist?”

 Not exactly.
 It requires a little more planning than that.

-But like many other things in life, blogger outreach is a skill you can easily learn.
+But like freelance writing, dribbling a basketball, or making the perfect omelet, blogger outreach is a skill you can easily learn.

 And when you master it, the rewards will come thick and fast.

 Before long, you’ll find yourself with the following:

 - More mentions and inbound links from other blogs in your niche

 - More social shares of every piece of content you publish

 - More invites to interviews and roundup posts